Safety for teens

 - Make sure you and your friends look after each other, like walking each other home or having a designated driver to get you safely home.

 You are much more likely to be hurt in a car accident than be hurt by a stranger on the road.
-So cross roads carefully, drive safely, ride safely and never get into a car when the driver has been drinking.
+So cross roads carefully, drive safely, ride safely and never get into a car when the driver has been drinking or using drugs.

 Plan ahead so that if you could be unsafe you know what you can do.